Tanzu-Solutions-Engineering/tkg-lab/Readme.md

 There are are few options to setup the foundation lab setup of three clusters: management cluster, shared services cluster, and workload cluster.

 1. [Step by Step Guide](docs/baseline-lab-setup/step-by-step.md) - Provides instructional guidance for each step, along with validation actions.
-Best really learning how each cluster is setup and the extensions and integration configured for the lab.
-The guidance includes options for AWS and vSphere.
+This is the best option for really learning how each cluster is setup and develop experience with the enterprise packages and integrations configured for the lab.
 2. [One Step Scripted Deployment](docs/baseline-lab-setup/one-step.md) - This method assumes you have done any required manual steps.
 There is one script that will deploy all clusters and perform integrations.
 It is best to use this after you have already completed the step by step guide, as any specific configuration issue you may would have been worked out in that process previously.

 ## Acme Fitness Lab